clojure-expectations/clojure-test/README.md

 macro).
 Whilst this goes against the [https://clojure-expectations.github.io/odds-ends.html](Test Names philosophy) that Expectations was created with, it buys us a lot in terms of tooling support!

+## Differences from Expectations

+Aside from the obvious difference of providing names for tests -- essential for compatibility with `clojure.test`-based tooling -- here are the other differences to be aware of:

+* You use standard `clojure.test`-based tooling -- `lein test`, `boot test`, and [Cognitect's `test-runner`](https://github.com/cognitect-labs/test-runner) -- instead of the Expectations-specific tooling.
+* Because of that, tests run when you decide, not at the end of the JVM (as happens with Expectations).
+* Instead of the `in-context`, `before-run`, `after-run` machinery of Expectations, you can just use `clojure.test`'s fixtures machinery (`use-fixtures`).
+* Instead of Expectations' concept of "focused" test, you can use metadata on tests and tell your test runner to "select" tests as needed (e.g., Leiningen's "test selectors", Boot's "filters").
+* `freeze-time` and `redef-state` are not (yet) implemented.

 ## Test & Development